yanncarlier/Machine-Learning-for-Trading/README.md

 # Machine-Learning-for-Trading

-I'm taking a course from Quantra by QuantInsti:

-this are my notes and tests
+#### I'm taking a course from Quantra by QuantInsti: this are my notes and TESTING